andreasabel/haskell-style-guide/haskell-style.md

                 | otherwise = filter p xs
 ```

-### Blank Lines (Not enforced)
+### Suggestion: Blank Lines

 One blank line between top-level definitions.
+If the definition is
+long and/or contains blank lines itself, two blank lines are also
+fine.
-No blank lines between
+No blank lines between type signatures and function definitions.
-type signatures and function definitions.
-Add one blank line between
+Add one blank line between functions in a type class instance
-functions in a type class instance declaration if the functions bodies
+declaration if the functions bodies are large.
-are large.
 Use your judgement.

 ### Whitespace